MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

 ![Table preview of the files in the SharePoint site after selecting the Transform data button](images/sp-transform-data-me.png)

 The table has a column named **Content** that contains your file in a binary format.
-The values in the **Content** column will have a different color than the rest of the values in the other columns of the table, and this is to denote that they're selectable.
+The values in the **Content** column have a different color than the rest of the values in the other columns of the table, which indicates that they're selectable.

 By selecting a **Binary** value in the **Content** column, Power Query will automatically add a series of steps in your query to navigate to the file and interpret its contents where possible.

-For example, from the table shown in the previous image of this section, you can select the second row where the **Name** field has a value of **02-February.csv** and Power Query will automatically create a series of steps to navigate and interpret the contents of the file as a CSV file.
+For example, from the table shown in the previous image, you can select the second row where the **Name** field has a value of **02-February.csv**.
+Power Query will automatically create a series of steps to navigate and interpret the contents of the file as a CSV file.

 ![Contents of a CSV file with the name 02-February.csv that were automatically interpreted by Power Query as shown in the Applied steps section](images/sp-file-preview-me.png)